 The Calvin Alumni Association is composed of all persons who have attended Calvin College for at least one year or who have completed eight courses.
 Persons who have graduated from Calvin Seminary are also considered members of the association.
-There are currently more than thirty-eight thousand Calvin alumni around the world, many of whom are part of local alumni chapters.
+There are currently more than forty thousand Calvin alumni around the world, many of whom are part of local alumni chapters.

-The Calvin Alumni Association is governed by a board of sixteen persons who serve for three years.
-The board meets five times during the year.
+The Calvin Alumni Association is governed by a board of twenty persons, most of whom are alumni serving three-year terms.
+The board meets three times during the year.
 Board meetings are open to all alumni, and an international board meeting is held each year at Homecoming.
 The work of the Association is facilitated by the director of alumni relations.

 The association sponsors Spark, the alumni magazine; services to alumni chapters; career networking systems; numerous educational and social programs, including Summerfest (Calvin's vacation college); and contributes to faculty research projects.
-The alumni-financed program of freshman grants and upper- division scholarships is of special interest to students.
-Information concerning all of these may be obtained from the Alumni Office.
+The alumni-financed program of freshman grants and upper-division scholarships is of special interest to students.
+Information concerning all of these may be obtained from the Alumni Relations Office.